SabariKumar/DuMD/README.md

 See `runtime/config/default_nvt_config.yaml` for other default run parameters.

-Developed for usage on bridges2 - modify the run_slurm_bridges.s
+Developed for usage on bridges2 - modify the run_slurm_bridges.sh to your needs.

 Usage: